 Clarify your message in 3 steps

 If you’re realizing that you need to clarify your message, great!
 Here’s how to get started:

 The first step in clarifying your message is to get clear on the value of what you do.
 I’m not talking about the monetary value, but the value in terms of the end results or outcomes you provide for your clients.

 I know, I know.
 As a coach you’re likely going to say that the outcomes depend on the individual client.
 I get it!

 But there is going to be a through line of the work you do with clients — similar key themes that show up with every client.
-Identifyiing those key themes helps you put them into your messaging.
+Identifying those key themes only helps you to clarify your message.

 The second step in clarifying your message is getting crystal clear on what your ideal clients want and need from you.
 Now, these are two different things.